Continuing work on the Komplete Kontrol hardware platform there are now a number of NKS Instrument Preset Packs available with more to come...

 The following have just been released:

-While updating these scripts I also started to dread the sheer amount of hours I would have to spend doing all the fiddly manual stuff between each category for the tagging and decided to instead start looking at ways I could improve the script.
-This basically involved a complete rewrite but I had some neat ideas to make things faster and more indepth...
-The issue with the tagging is there is simply no way to read the tag information as text out of Omnisphere so the way I did it was to basically create an input bot for the scrith that I typed in manually 10 tags at a time for the script to work through.
-It would then work through each of the tag categories, find the preset file and add the tag.
-Of course I needed to manually do this over and over which takes time.
+While updating these scripts I started to dread the sheer amount of hours I would have to spend doing all the fiddly manual stuff between each category for the tagging and decided to instead start looking at ways I could improve the script (which was quite basic really).
+This involved a complete rewrite but I had some neat ideas to make things faster and more indepth.
+The issue with the tagging the presets is there is simply no way to read the tag information as text out of Omnisphere (or any VST) so the way I was doing it was to basically create an "input bot" for the script that I typed in manually the tags that appeared on-screen at a time for the script to work through.
+It would then work through each preset in a category, find the preset file in KK using a search and add the tags.
+Of course I needed to manually do this over and over between every category which was very time consuming.

-The new idea I started testing (and it actually bloody works) was to step through presets then open the "edit tag" window in Omnisphere and use OCR software to read the fields on-screen and convert this to a tag array which I can then feed into a preset all at once.
+The new idea I started testing was to step through presets then open the "edit tag" window in Omnisphere and use OCR software to read the fields on-screen and convert this to a tag array which I can then feed into a preset all at once.
 This means I can now automate conversion of the presets without any hands on work and should be able to now read the tags and write them directly.
-It still takes a huge amount of time but I can leave it unnatended for a week to do it if needed which should hopefully make it possible to do 3rd party presets for users too without having to charge for all the time it would take me.
+It still takes a huge amount of time (approx 1 minute per preset) but I can leave it unnatended for a week to do it if needed which should hopefully make it possible to do 3rd party presets for users too without having to charge for all the time it would take me.

 Still developing and testing but it's a challenge I am enjoying.